sconvert/fullcalendar/README.md

 An implementation of [fullcalendar](http://fullcalendar.io/)

 - Original view : month
-- defaultDate initialised with today's date
+- defaultDate initialized with today's date
 - selectable anywhere but month
 - constraints businessHours
 - on dayClick in month's view, the view changes for day view.
 Click on a non business day rises an alert.